thisisnsh/aithing/README.md

 Missing Features
 - No history
-- No MCP server setup
+- No selection allowed

-- Selection not allowed
+- No multi MCP server